-We have a dedicated fleet of mobile laboratories capable of undertaking swift and impartial air monitoring to compliment all types of asbestos removal projects.
-We also offer air monitoring services to reassure clients of safe fibre levels in environments where known asbestos is situated.
+Pennington Choices have a dedicated fleet of mobile laboratories capable of undertaking swift and impartial air monitoring to compliment all types of asbestos removal projects.

-We provide an instant result via our advanced electronic data capture system (TEAMS) for all air monitoring undertaken on site and are able to provide hard copies to all involved parties on site once testing is complete.
-Once formally approved all paperwork is available to view and download through our client portal.
+Clients can view and download results instantly via our online system (TEAMS) for all air monitoring undertaken on site and are able to provide hard copies to all involved parties on site once testing is complete.

 - Background air testing – usually undertaken whilst contractors are setting up enclosures for asbestos removal.